-- 4.1.1 Any ship of 400 gross tonnage and above operating in inland waters shall be fitted with a bilge separator (separator) of an approved type, the bilge alarm of an approved type and an automatic stopping device. - 4.1.2 Operating in sea areas, any ship of 400 gross tonnage and above shall be fitted with the separator of an approved type, and any ship of 10000 gross tonnage and above shall be fitted with the separator of an approved type, the bilge alarm of an approved type and an automatic stopping device. - 4.1.3 The ship engaged exclusively on voyages within special areas specified in Regulation 1 of Annex I to MARPOL 73/78 or operating within Arctic Waters as defined by the Polar Code (refer to IMO resolution MEPC.265(68)), may be exempted from the requirement 4.1.2 if the ship is fitted with a bilge water holding tank having a volume adequate for the total retention on board of oily bilge water and the adequate reception facilities available to receive such oily bilge water in a sufficient number of ports and terminals the ship calls at. - 4.1.4 Any ship of less than 400 gross tonnage operating in inland waters shall be fitted with the equipment in compliance with 4.1.1 when the necessary endurance of the ship cannot be ensured due to the inadequate volume of holding tanks for oily waters. - 4.1.5 In case the ship is operating in inland waterways, the oil filtering equipment shall be of such capacity as will ensure that any oily mixture passing through the system has an oil content not exceeding 10 mg/l (for equipment fitted before 1997) and 8,0 mg/l (for equipment fitted in 1997 or later).
+4.1.1 Any ship of 400 gross tonnage and above shall be fitted with a bilge separator (separator) of an approved type, and any ship of 10000 gross tonnage and above shall be fitted with the separator of an approved type, the bilge alarm of an approved type and an automatic stopping device.
+When it is necessary to discharge oily waters in special sea areas specified in regulation 1 of Annex I to MARPOL 73/78, an alarm and an automatic locking device are required for a ship of 400 gross tonnage and above.

+4.1.2 The ship engaged on voyages only within inland waterways and special areas specified in Regulation 1 of Annex I to MARPOL 73/78 or operating within Arctic Waters as defined by the Polar Code (refer to IMO resolution MEPC.265(68)), may be exempted from the requirement 4.1.1 if the ship is fitted with a bilge water holding tank having a volume adequate for the total retention on board of oily bilge water and the adequate reception facilities available to receive such oily bilge water in a sufficient number of ports and terminals the ship calls at.

+4.1.3 Any ship of less than 400 gross tonnage shall be fitted with the equipment in compliance with 4.1.1 or 8.1.

+4.1.4 In case the ship is operating in inland waterways, if it is planned to discharge oily waters the oil filtering equipment shall be fitted by the bilge alarm of an approved type, an automatic stopping device and be of such capacity as will ensure that any oily mixture passing through the system shall not exceed the maximum permissible concentrations (levels) determined by the state sanitary and epidemiological surveillance authorities.